michaelblackstock/maximo-client-bootcamp/labs/03_creating_health_scores.md

 ### MTBF for Corrective Maintenance:

-* Provide a name (which includes your initials) description for the mean time between failure function
+* Provide a name {FirstInitial_First3LettersOfLastName}MTBF description for the mean time between failure function
 * Set the object to 'Asset'
 * The Data Source to 'Formula'
 * For the formula, we will use two different functions, one MTBF and the other DURATION.
 Find details of these formulas in the documentation.
 Populate the formula box with: `MTBF("CMWO",-1,DURATION(0,13,0,0,0,0),"reportdate","actfinish")/30`